nurpax/blog/posts/sqlite-simple-benchmarking.md

 Similarly, at 2.43M rows/s on direct-sqlite, each row cost roughly 1300 clock cycles out of which 460 was spent in the native SQLite library.
-Somehow roughly 840 clock cycles per row were spent in the SQLite Haskell bindings.
+Somehow roughly 840 clock cycles per row were spent in Haskell SQLite bindings.
 The overhead of just calling into SQLite from Haskell was higher than the actual cost of computing the result set inside SQLite!
 Yet, there wasn't much going on in the wrapper library.